auth0/docs/articles/cms/wordpress/installation.md

 	3. Update the Application's **Allowed Callback URLs**, **Allowed Web Origins** , and **Allowed Logout URLs** to include each site (wildcards can be used if your network uses subdomains).
 2. Each site can have it's own Application and share a database connection:
 	1. Run the Setup Wizard steps to completion for the main site.
-	2. Next, either:
-		1. Create an Application for each of the sites manually and add each one to the database connection **OR**
+	2. Next, create an Application for each of the sites [manually](/cms/wordpress/configuration) and add each one to the previously-created database connection.
-		2. Run the Setup Wizard for each site, delete the database connection that was created, and associate the site's Application with the main site's database connection.
-	3. Add the **Domain**, **Client ID**, and **Client Secret** to the Basic tab of the Auth0 settings page for each site.
+	3. Add the **Domain**, **Client ID**, and **Client Secret** values to the Basic tab of the Auth0 settings page for each site.
 3. Each site can have it's own Application and it's own database connection.
 In this case, Run the Setup Wizard steps to completion for each site.

 Each of the options above has trade-offs.
 Option 1 has the least number of different entities to manage in Auth0 but, if your network has hundreds of sites and you're not using subdomains, you might run into limitations with the number of callback URLs.
 Option 2 will require managing many different Applications but will allow you to configure each site's Application differently.